 I usually focus on rewards-earning credit cards, but I know many folks are still carrying some balances and thus more concerned about their whopping 15% interest rate rather than a relatively puny 2% back on purchases.
-The Citi Simplicity® Card is uniquely suited for those that want to transfer higher rate balances to a long 0% intro period while also offering some “accident forgiveness insurance”.
+Our partner Citi has launched the Citi Simplicity® Card, which is uniquely suited for those that want to transfer higher rate balances to a long 0% intro period while also offering some “accident forgiveness insurance”.
 The highlights:

 - 0% Intro APR on balance transfers for 18 months.
 Balance transfers must be completed within 4 months of account opening.
 Balance transfer fee is 3% of balance transfer amount, $5 minimum.
 This is one of the longest offers out there for balance transfers.